ccat3z/stars/README.md

 * [nana-4/materia-theme](https://github.com/nana-4/materia-theme): A Material Design theme for GNOME/GTK based desktop environments
 * [material-components/material-components-web](https://github.com/material-components/material-components-web): Modular and customizable Material Design UI components for the web
 * [material-shell/material-shell](https://github.com/material-shell/material-shell): A modern desktop interface for Linux.
 Improve your user experience and get rid of the anarchy of traditional desktop workflows.
 Designed to simplify navigation and reduce the need to manipulate windows in order to improve productivity.
 It's meant to be 100% predictable and bring the benefits of tools coveted by professionals to everyone.
 * [mui/material-ui](https://github.com/mui/material-ui): MUI Core: Ready-to-use foundational React components, free forever.
-It includes Material UI that implement Google's Material Design.
+It includes Material UI, which implements Google's Material Design.
 * [zhanghai/MaterialFiles](https://github.com/zhanghai/MaterialFiles): Material Design file manager for Android
 * [muckSponge/MaterialFox](https://github.com/muckSponge/MaterialFox): A Material Design-inspired userChrome.css theme for Firefox
 * [Dogfalo/materialize](https://github.com/Dogfalo/materialize): Materialize, a CSS Framework based on Material Design